 Big Sky Readers and Writers Festival

-The 12th Big Sky Readers and Writers Festival in Geraldton, Western Australia has been another huge success with overwhelmingly positive feedback from visiting guests and attendees.
-We're pleased to share these snippets with you in celebration of one of WA's most unique and successful regional writers festivals...
+The 12th Big Sky Readers and Writers Festival held in 2017 in Geraldton, Western Australia has been another huge success with overwhelmingly positive feedback from visiting guests and attendees.
+We're pleased to share these snippets with you in celebration of one of WA's most unique and successful regional writers festivals.

 From the keynote speech by Bruce Pascoe – one of the most powerful and profound meditations on Australian history and culture that I have heard for some time – to the final event, the Literary Lunch at Lavender Valley Farm, the program was bursting with interest.
 It was fun, accessible, intellectually rigorous, philosophical and friendly.
 Each of the sessions was curated thoughtfully; the result being the public conversation was meaningful and lively.
 It was also diverse.